jlmelville/uwot/cran-comments.md

-## New minor release
+## Resubmission

-This is a new minor release with new features and bug fixes.
+This is a resubmission to reformat arxiv links to doi format.

 ## Test environments